skip to main content

 Key stage 3 students will sketch one of the artefacts, making annotations on colour, material, measurements, and other features.
 Students will learn how archaeological illustration is used in the field to aid the documentation of finds.

-Combine your visit with one of our facilitated learning sessions from £4.50 per pupil (this is in addition to the ticket price).
+Add this workshop to your visit from £4.50 per pupil (this is in addition to the ticket price).

 Learning outcomes